 Head to Settings by pulling down the notification bar and hitting the gear-shaped icon near the top.
 In settings scroll down to Backup & reset and then tap Factory Data Reset.
 The phone will reboot a few times, erase everything, and boot up fresh and ready to go.
 This will give you a completely fresh start, and often solves pesky problems.

 Additionally, you can try the latest OnePlus 6T Android Pie OxygenOS software right here.
+Or try the latest beta, if you dare.

 What’s Next for the OnePlus 6T?